alomew/aoc/twentynineteen/README.md

 The second part was particularly interesting in that it asked a question of you -- do you rewrite everything you have or do you write new functionality around the old stuff?
 My approach wasn't that great -- I am pretty sure I slowed down both parts with my changes.

 Perhaps tomorrow it will be time to return to Dart, and see if I can figure out some of the cool iterator stuff that is likely to come very handy, or the getting around Maybes, which is convoluting half of my code.

+## Day 4

+A strange day this was -- the naive solution seems perfectly reasonable.
+And any improvement over it seems far too complex to warrant considering.
+Combinatorics will have to wait.
+My initial attempt at part 2 was rather cumbersome; and the benefit of the second attempt, which makes use of the almost indispensable `List.Extra` module, is that you could leverage parallel computing.

+However, we do start to worry that Elm is not performant enough to deal with more demanding tasks.
+Yes, the abstraction is there, but the answer page is taking a couple of seconds to show.